Logarithm laws for one parameter unipotent flows: Introduction

 \subsection{Acknowledgments}

 The second named author would like to thank G. Margulis and A. Salehi Golsefidy for many useful and illuminating conversations.
+The first named author would like to thank S. Yu for pointing out a mistake in a previous version of this paper.
 The first named author was partially supported by NSF grant DMS-1001640.